Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables

 We also contribute to the balancing literature (e.g., \citealp{graham2012inverse,imai2014covariate,zubizarreta2015stable,athey2018approximate,tan2020model,wang2020minimal,armstrong2018finite, hirshberg2021augmented}) by deriving the properties of a particular balancing estimator in environments where important confounders are unobserved.
 We do this by arguing that unobservables create a misspecification problem that becomes negligible in a specific limit.
-Our analysis is related to the approach in \cite{tan2020model}, but our results do not rely on sparsity assumptions.
+This interpretation leads to a high-dimensional problem, which cannot be addressed by relying on sparsity assumptions (e.g., \citealp{belloni2014jep,chernozhukov2018double}).
 Instead, we use a built-in independence property of balancing estimators: the weights do not directly depend on the outcomes and thus are conditionally mean-independent from them.
 We use this fact to derive the asymptotic expansion for the SC method under relatively mild conditions.

-Our inference results are related to the recent literature on design-based uncertainty in experimental and quasi-experimental settings \citep{abadie2020sampling,rambachan2020design,bottmer2023design}.
-In particular, similar to \cite{rambachan2020design}, we assume that each unit is treated with an unknown probability.
-We show that the standard inference approach can have a design-based interpretation in the regime where these probabilities are close to zero, and thus, the share of treated units is vanishingly small.
-Interestingly, this is no longer the case in the regime where the probabilities are of constant order, with a large part of the error coming from the sampling uncertainty.

-Our results have natural implications for empirical practice.
-According to \cite{currie2020technology}, the DiD estimator is the most popular tool for policy evaluation with panel data.
-Its validity, however, depends on restrictive assumptions about the selection mechanism (\citealp{ghanem2022selection}).
-Appealing to the absence of pretrends is not always a reliable justification for these assumptions and can lead to inference problems (\citealp{rambachan2023more}).
-When pre-trends exist, or the selection process is complicated, there is no widely accepted alternative to the DiD estimator.
-Our research suggests that the SC estimator is a natural candidate, and we encourage users to adopt it more broadly.

 Our analysis has several limitations, the biggest being our focus on block designs where all units are treated simultaneously.